 The scent of this dish is irresistible and will fill your home with spicy fragrance…and the flavors are just as glorious.
-This makes a lovely side dish to a Masoor Dal.
+This makes a lovely side dish to a curried chicken or Masoor Dal.

 Saag (Spiced Spinach)